ATTENTION: College closed Wednesday due to severe weather. More

 Distance Learning - Out-of-City Students

-In order to have your exams proctored outside Central Ohio for the current semester, you must submit a completed Proctor Request form so the process can begin and notify your professor(s) preferably no later than the first two weeks of the semester.
+In order to have your exams proctored outside Central Ohio for the current semester, you must complete an electronic Proctor Request form so the site verification process can begin and notify your professor(s) preferably no later than the first two weeks of the semester.

 - Any accredited College/University